johnpapa/react-book-repo/testing/testing.md

 ## Get started
 Let's try to set it up and see how much configuration is needed.
-If you just want to try it there is a [Jest REPL](https://repl.it/languages/jest) where you will be able to write tests among other things.
+If you just want to try it, there is a [Jest REPL](https://repl.it/languages/jest) where you will be able to write tests among other things.

 ### Writing our first test
 To make the test runner find our tests we need to follow one of three conventions: